Culture Language Arts Network (CLAN)

 - How to read and write simple sentences in Dakota.

-- How to build and expand on your vocabulary.
+- How to build and expand on vocabulary.

 The course is taught by Alexx Eagleman-James.
 Instruction takes place on Zoom, and materials are shared on Google Classroom.
-Registration for Spring 2025 classes is closed, and summer class registration will open in late spring.
+There are currently no upcoming classes scheduled at this time.
+Please check this page or the Culture Language Arts Network Facebook for updates.

 Intermediate Dakota

-The class focuses on understanding and expanding vocabulary through speaking, reading, writing, and listening at a beginner to intermediate level.
-This class will help you speak about yourself, others, and your environment.
+CLAN offers an intermediate Dakota language course that focuses on understanding and expanding vocabulary through speaking, reading, writing, and listening at a beginner to intermediate level.
+This class will help students speak about themselves, others, and their environment.
 The course is taught by Alexx Eagleman-James.

 The class is free and open to everyone.
 Instruction takes place on Zoom, and materials are shared on Google Classroom.
-Registration for Spring 2025 classes is closed, and registration for Summer 2025 classes will open in late spring.
+There are currently no upcoming classes scheduled at this time.
+Please check this page or the Culture Language Arts Network Facebook for updates.

 Intro to Ojibwe

-The class focuses on teaching grammar essentials, building vocabulary, and providing opportunities to practice speaking.
-It is taught by Memegwesi, CLAN language coordinator and Ojibwe language instructor.
+CLAN offers an introductory Ojibwe course that focuses on teaching grammar essentials, building vocabulary, and providing opportunities to practice speaking.
+It is taught by Memegwesi Sutherland, CLAN Language Coordinator and Ojibwe Language Instructor.

 Intermediate Ojibwe

-This course is a continuation from the Intro Ojibwe class, focusing on VTI, VTA, and VII verb conjugations as well as dependent clause sentence structures.
+CLAN offers a continuation of the Intro Ojibwe class, focusing on VTI, VTA, and VII verb conjugations as well as dependent clause sentence structures.
 Students learn common phrases, questions, vocabulary lists, and traditional prayers to further enhance their language skills and cultural understanding.

-It is taught by Memegwesi, CLAN language coordinator and Ojibwe language instructor.
+It is taught by Memegwesi Sutherland, CLAN Language Coordinator and Ojibwe Language Instructor.

 The class is free and open to everyone.
 Instruction takes place on Zoom, and materials are shared on Google Classroom.
-Registration for Spring 2025 is closed, and registration for Summer 2025 classes will open in late spring.
+There are currently no upcoming classes scheduled at this time.
+Please check this page or the Culture Language Arts Network Facebook for updates.

 Tradish Project

-The Tradish Project is an opportunity to build basic skills and knowledge that help people participate in the Powwow Circle.
+The Tradish Project is an opportunity to build basic skills and knowledge that help people participate in the powwow circuit.
 The project promotes the joy of traditional dance by fostering a positive cultural identity and community strength while combating obesity, heart disease, and diabetes.
+The project is led by Lumhe “Micco” Sampson, Tradish Project Coordinator.

 Activities include: